Macrometacorp/docs/docs/integrations/index.md

 An _integration_ is a connection that you have defined between Macrometa and a specific data source or target.
 You can create an integration with Macrometa.

 A _connection_ connects a Macrometa collection to a specific table in a data source, either as a source or target.
+This is the workflow doing the transfer.

 ## Source and Target Integrations